mikarinneoracle/sw-appliance/README.md

 Copied from my <a href="https://www.linkedin.com/pulse/test-mika-rinne">linked in article</a>.

 #### Hi-level architecture.
-Not perfect but gives an idea how the MongoDB data is backed up and can be copied to another instance.
-Please note that this does not describe how to do MOngoDB clustering.
+Not perfect but hopefully gives an idea how the MongoDB data is backed up and can be copied to another instance.
+Please note that this does not describe how to do MongoDB clustering (properly).

 ![Logo](OCSCA.png)